SmallSatelliteResearchLaboratoryUGA/SmallSatelliteResearchLaboratoryUGA.github.io/README.md

 * the id tag **must be unique** for each member, so we cannot have two members with the same name share the same id.
 Keep this in mind when updating this section

 ## Editing HTML
-the raw html of each page can also be edited.
-You will find this in the root dierctory.
+The raw html of each page can also be edited.
+You will find these in the root directory.

 # smallsat.uga.edu
-When the dev branch is merged into master this site will update every minutes.
+When the dev branch recieves a new commit the site will update and deploy automatically

-request access

 # Local Deploying, Programming, and Testing
 if node and npm is not installed do that. the best way, i've found do this is first installing npm, then from that install n, then from that install node